Graduates have a wide range of career options

 In addition to the M.Sc. in European Economics, students are granted a Master’s degree from the partner university of their choice.
 Thus, graduates have a wide range of career options in international companies or institutions in the public sector.

-Students may choose to either start their master at the Università degli Studi di Pavia or at the Eberhard Karls Universität Tübingen.
-To complete their studies, students are obliged to obtain a total of 120 ECTS-Credits, 60 must be earned at each of the two universities.
+Students of this program are full students at both universities.
+In general, students may choose either to start their Master at the Università degli Studi di Pavia or at the Eberhard Karls Universität Tübingen.
+To complete their studies, they are obligated to obtain a total of 120 ECTS credits, 60 ECTS credits at each of the two universities.

-In Tübingen, students focus on up to three specializations out of Economics, International Economics, Finance and Econometrics.
-Studying in Pavia students can choose courses out of a set of specializations in the field of Economics.
-A series of additional courses on economic globalization, like International Trade, Labor Migration, International Capital Flows and International Financial markets educate students to become true experts in International Economics.
+Studying in Tübingen students focus on up to two specializations from the areas of Economics, International Economics, Finance and Econometrics.
+Studying in Pavia students can choose courses out of a set of specializations in the field of (International) Economics and Finance and may select further elective courses from related fields in order to become true experts in their chosen area of study.

-- Finance (taught in English)
+- Finance and

 Admission is subject to a competitive selection procedure that includes individual interviews with faculty members.
 Shortlisted candidates from overseas will be interviewed in a video conference.

 Our programs start at the beginning of October.

 Please refer to our homepage to find out when we will be holding interviews this year.